Daveb4444/Nationbuilder-scraper/README.md

   - Takes screenshots form the Puppeteer browser at various steps in the process and saves them locally to the ./screenshots folder
   - Saves the article

 While the script is running the output will show a lot of messages.
 These include `Cannot read properties of undefined (reading 'options')` and `Initializing all date pickers globally has been marked as deprecated.
 Please pass a specific element.`.
 Both of these can be ignored.
+As long as it shows it is working through the import it is running fine.

+`===> Imported article 23
+===> Importing [24 / 37]`

+When it has finished

+# Restore Nationbuilder settings